aaronfagan/docker-backups-s3/README.md

 - The AWS region your S3 bucket is hosted in.

 **`DIR_MOUNT`**
 - The directory on your host that you want to backup.
+Must be mounted to `/data` in your container.

 **`CRON_SCHEDULE`**
 - Standard cron format.
 How often to run back ups.